 Strollers and Wagons at the San Diego Zoo

 Families visiting the San Diego Zoo have several options for managing their little ones’ transportation.
-You can bring your own strollers or wagons or choose from the stroller rentals available on-site.
+You can bring your own strollers or wagons, or choose from on-site stroller rentals.

 Note that strollers for rent are on a first-come, first-served basis near the entrance.
 For reference, here are the current rental prices: